-Media Specialist: Inside our Media Center, you will find our Media Specialist Mrs.

-Natasha Torres ready, willing and able to help you with all of your media needs.
+Media Specialist, Mrs. Natasha Torres - Inside our Media Center, you will find our Media Specialist ready, willing and able to help you with all of your media needs.

-Music Directors: Mr. Joshua Gillen, the Band Director, has his office in the Band Room.
-The Orchestra Director, Klayton Hoefler, has his/her office in the Band Room.

-Ms. Donna Dooley, Choral Director has her office in the Choral Music Room.
+Music Directors, Mr. Dillon King, the Band Director, has his office in the Band Room.
+Mr. Ben Campbell, The Orchestra Director, has his office in the Band Room.
+Ms. Donna Dooley, Choral Director has her office in the Choral Music Room located in the 400's.